-- Quadrangle maps show drainage to the northeast in the area of building 5.
-There is also a secondary swale mapped nearly under the southeast corner of Building 5. - Past aerials show the site to have been a mixture of pasture and wooded areas.
-No past structures on the site were apparent. - It appears that hay was cut in several areas of the site in the past.
+- Quadrangle maps show drainage to the northwest in the area of Lot 1.
+There is also a swale mapped to the west of Lot 1. - According to historical aerials and quadrangle maps, this site was generally used for farming purposes from about the late 1950's to about 2018. - It appears that hay was cut in several areas of the site in the past.
 Crops may have also been grown on site.
 Discing fields can increase the depth of softer soils. - Significant changes in elevation were shown on topographic maps prior to the start of construction on the site.